Selina Griffiths: Career

 Griffiths has appeared in many television programmes, including Doctor Finlay and Drop the Dead Donkey and playing Janet in The Smoking Room.

 In autumn 2007 she co-starred with Deborah Findlay in the BBC1 costume drama series Cranford playing Miss Caroline Tomkinson.
 In January 2011 she appeared as a frightened passenger in the BBC1 comedy series Come Fly With Me, which is written by Matt Lucas and David Walliams.

 In February 2011, she appeared as Pauline in Benidorm, reprising the role in the 2016 & 2018 series and through March–April appeared in the Jeremy Dyson play adaption of Roald Dahl's Twisted Tales.

 In March 2012 she appeared as Yvonne Bradshaw in the BBC3 series Being Human.
 Later that year she played several roles, including Beatrix Potter, in Sky's Psychobitches (part of Playhouse Presents), appearing in four episodes.
 She also plays Connie in BBC comedy Cuckoo.

 Airing on 26 May 2013, Griffiths appeared in episode 2 (Nobody's Darling) of Case Histories.

 In 2014 she appeared in the TV show Jonathan Creek.
 In 2015 she appeared as Elspeth Rice in ITV's Midsomer Murders episode 17.4 "A Vintage Murder".

-In February 2017 she appeared as a primary school teacher Miss Anstis in the BBC sitcom Not Going Out starring Lee Mack and Sally Bretton.
+In February 2017 she appeared as a primary school head teacher Miss Anstis in the BBC sitcom Not Going Out starring Lee Mack and Sally Bretton.
 She reprised the role in April 2019.

 In January 2019 she appeared as Ruth Thundersby in BBC's Father Brown.

+In 2024, she appeared in the Disney+ series Rivals as Enid Spinks, based on the Jilly Cooper novel of the same name.